 When Paleontologist Peter Larson and his team from the Black Hills Institute made the world’s greatest dinosaur discovery in 1990, they knew it was the find of a lifetime; the largest, most complete T. rex ever found.
 But during a ten-year battle with the U.S. government, powerful museums, Native American tribes, and competing paleontologists they found themselves not only fighting to keep their dinosaur but fighting for their freedom as well.

 In this episode, we discuss:

 - Pete Larson, paleontologist and president of the Black Hills Institute of Geological Research in South Dakota.
-He led the excavation of the T-rex “Sue,” the largest and most complete T-rex found.
+He led the excavation of the T. rex “Sue,” the largest and most complete T. rex found at the time.

 - The documentary, Dinosaur 13, came out recently about the excavation, detailing the federal government’s seizure of Sue, the 10-year long legal battle, how Black Hills came together to fight for Sue, and Larson’s 18 months in prison.

-- Fun Fact: The time between when Stegosaurus lived and when T-rex lived is longer than the time between when T-rex lived and now.
+The time between when Stegosaurus lived and when T. rex lived is longer than the time between when T. rex lived and now.

 For those who may prefer reading, see below for the full transcript of our first episode (including the interview with Pete Larson):Continue Reading …